gaf3/cnc-forge/Setup.md

 This is how to run the CnC Forge locally.

 I've only tested this on a Mac but it should work with Linux, if with a little finangling.
-Window?
+Windows?
 Um, good luck everyone!

 Make sure you have installed:
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)